-- 5. If the manufacturer signature verifies and a co-signing agent signature is required: - a) The CM MUST validate the co-signer's signature information by verifying that: - i) the co-signer's signature information is included in the code file. - ii) the PKCS#7 signingTime value is equal-to or greater-than the corresponding codeAccessStart value currently held in the CM. - iii) the PKCS#7 signingTime value is equal-to or greater-than the corresponding CVC validity start time. - iv) the PKCS#7 signingTime value is less-than or equal-to the corresponding CVC validity end time. - b) The CM MUST validate the co-signer's CVC, by verifying that: - i) the CVC subject organizationName is identical to the co-signer's organization name currently stored in the CM's memory. - ii) the CVC validity start time is equal-to or greater-than the cvcAccessStart value currently held in the CM for the corresponding subject organizationName. - iii) the extended key usage extension is in the CVC as defined in section D.3.1.1.2. - c) The CM MUST validate the certificate signature using the DOCSIS root key held by the CM.
-Verification of the signature will authenticate the source of the cosigner's public code verification key (CVK) and confirm trust in the key.
+- 3. The CM MUST validate the certificate signature using the DOCSIS root key held by the CM.
+Verification of the signature will authenticate the source of the public code verification key (CVK) and confirm trust in the key.
+Once trust has been established in the manufacturer's CVK, the remaining certificate parameters EXCEPT for the validity start time are no longer needed and SHOULD be discarded. - 4.
+The CM MUST verify the manufacturer's code file signature. - a) The CM MUST perform a new SHA-1 hash over the SignedContent.
+If the value of the messageDigest doesn't match the new hash, the CM MUST consider the signature on the code file as invalid. - b) If the signature does not verify, all components of the code file (including the code image), and any values derived from the verification process MUST be rejected and SHOULD be immediately discarded. - 5.
+If the manufacturer signature verifies and a co-signing agent signature is required: - a) The CM MUST validate the co-signer's signature information by verifying that: - i) the co-signer's signature information is included in the code file - ii) the PKCS#7 signingTime value is equal-to or greater-than the corresponding code-AccessStart value currently held in the CM - iii) the PKCS#7 signingTime value is equal-to or greater-than the corresponding CVC validity start time - iv) the PKCS#7 signingTime value is less-than or equal-to the corresponding CVC validity end time - b) The CM MUST validate the co-signer's CVC, by verifying that: - i) the CVC subject organizationName is identical to the co-signer's organization name currently stored in the CM's memory - ii) the CVC validity start time is equal-to or greater-than the cvcAccessStart value currently held in the CM for the corresponding subject organizationName - iii) the extended key usage extension is in the CVC as defined in section D.3.1.1.2 - c) The CM MUST validate the certificate signature using the DOCSIS root key held by the CM.
+Verification of the signature will authenticate the source of the co-signer's public code verification key (CVK) and confirm trust in the key.
 Once trust has been established in the co-signer's CVK, the remaining certificate parameters EXCEPT for the validity start time are no longer needed and SHOULD be discarded. - d) The CM MUST verify the co-signer's code file signature. - e) The CM MUST perform a new SHA-1 hash over the SignedContent.
-If the value of the messageDigest doesn't match the new hash, the CM MUST consider the signature on the code file as invalid.1 - f) If the signature does not verify, all components of the code file (including the code image), and any values derived from the verification process MUST be rejected and SHOULD be immediately discarded. - 6.
-If the manufacturer's, and optionally the co-signer's, signature has verified, the code image can be trusted and installation may proceed.
-Before installing the code image, all other components of the code file and any values derived from the verification process except the PKCS#7 signingTime values and the CVC validity start values SHOULD be immediately discarded.
+If the value of the messageDigest doesn't match the new hash, the CM MUST consider the signature on the code file as invalid. - f) If the signature does not verify, all components of the code file (including the code image), and any values derived from the verification process MUST be rejected and SHOULD be immediately discarded.